mcrawfo2/go-msx/ops/docs/validation.md

 The underlying jsonschema-go library provides a few more constraints, which you can view at the package [GoDoc](https://pkg.go.dev/github.com/swaggest/jsonschema-go#readme-field-tags)

+### Special Tags

+Ports have a few special tags which can be applied at the top level:

+* `validation`

+  Boolean enabling or disabling validation.
+Documentation will still be generated as if validation is enabled.

 ### Constraints on Named Types

 Fields in Port structures and DTOs with simple and anonymous types may be augmented using the JSON schema